peterboehm/mod-licenses/README.md

 The newly created license is returned, with its id property set so you can extract and reuse the id in other calls.

-the status field is a refdata field, but the string is being silently converted into a lookup to make the API more usable
+the status field is a refdata field, but the string is being silently converted into a lookup to make the API more usable.
+This is also true, in this case, for the licenseEndAdvanceNoticeRequired refdata property "Yes".

     curl -sSL -H 'Accept:application/json' \
               -H "X-Okapi-Token: ${AUTH_TOKEN}" \